JavaScript API

 window.consentstack.showPreferences()

-})You can also open preferences by navigating to #cs-preferences — the SDK listens for this hash automatically.
+})You can also open preferences by navigating to #cs-preferences.
+The SDK listens for this hash automatically.

 hidePreferences()